Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Results Analysis

 \subsection{Experimental Setup}

-We evaluate six state-of-the-art DRAs, comprising five \textbf{Proprietary DRAs} \cite{Gemini, OpenAI, Perplexity, Qwen, Grok}, along with one \textbf{Open-Source DRA} (Salesforce Air Deep Research \cite{prabhakar2025enterprisedeepresearchsteerable}, a top-performer on the DeepResearch Bench leaderboard).
-For evaluation, we adopt our proposed hallucination metrics alongside \textit{Retrieval Quality}, defined as the average relevance of the top-50\% retrieved documents against use query; see Appendix \ref{app:retrieval_quality} for details.
+We evaluate six widely used or representative DRAs, comprising five \textbf{Proprietary DRAs} \cite{Gemini, OpenAI, Perplexity, Qwen, Grok}, along with one \textbf{Open-Source DRA} (Salesforce Deep Research \cite{prabhakar2025enterprisedeepresearchsteerable}, a representative open-source DRA).
+We report the six fine-grained hallucination metrics together with the composite score $\mathcal{H}$.